GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

   * Engulfing

 ## What is Fundamental Analysis?
 Fundamental is a method the trader uses to analyze the market using economic data.
-You can access this economic data on popular sites like the forexfactory economic calendar.
+You can access this economic data on popular sites like the <a href="https://www.forexfactory.com/calendar" rel="nofollow">Forexfactory Economic Calendar</a>.
 Trader commonly uses this economic data to confirm their technical analysis and execute their trades if the economic data and technical analysis are aligned or exit their existing trades if the economic data is opposite to their trade direction.

 ## Forex Trading Strategy
 Once you understand technical and fundamental analysis, you can create your trading strategy or use a popular trading strategy that suits your trading lifestyle to secure capital and maximize your potential profits for an example <a href="https://www.daytrading.ltd/learning/commitments-of-traders">COT Report Trading Strategy</a>.